NFA Weapons F.A.Q.

 What are the most common Forms used for NFA weapons?

 Form 4 - This is used to transfer an already existing NFA weapon from a licensee (dealer or mfg) to a non-licensee.
 Requires a $200 payment (except in the case of AOW, then it is a $5 Tax Stamp).
-This form must be submitted by mail.
+This form can be submitted on paper by mail or now can also be submitted via the NFA Eform website but the Eform submission must be done by a Dealer and at their place of business.
+More information about the NFA Eform 4 can be found here.
 This is the most common Form used by dealers to "sell" NFA weapons to buyers.
 You can download an NFA Form 4 here.
+This form is also used anytime a non-licesnee wants to sell an NFA weapon they own to either another non-licensee or even back to a NFA Dealer (Form 4's from a private individual currently can only be done via paper and not Eform).
+Yes that means if a dealer buys a NFA item from a private individual a $200 payment must be made.

 Form 5 - This is used to transfer an NFA weapon from an individual who has passed away to their lawful heir.
 This is a free transfer.
 This form must be submitted by mail.
 You can download an NFA Form 5 here.